joeCavZero/iguana-mac-interpreter/README.md

 - Exceeding this limit will result in a **stack overflow** or **stack pointer out-of-bounds error**.

 # **Stack Growth Direction**
 - The stack pointer (`sp`) and the stack grow **downward** in memory.
-This means that as values are pushed onto the stack, the stack pointer decreases, and as values are popped, the stack pointer increases.
+This means that when values are pushed onto the stack, the stack pointer decreases, and when values are popped, the stack pointer increases.
 <div align="center">
 <img src="assets/data-memory.png" width="500" />
 </div>